greenpeace/gpes-bigquery-recipes/upload-petitions-transactional.md

-# How to upload the petitions
+# How to upload the petition signups

 The petition signups are uploaded in transactional files.
 This files can contain information about dozens or even hundreds of different petitions.